-Applications that use Switchless Calls may find it useful to detect the HW capabilities of the CPU: the number of cores and threads to configure the enclave XML and the switchless configuration structure.
+Applications that use Switchless Calls may find it useful to detect the HW capabilities of the CPU: the number of cores and threads to configure the switchless configuration structure.

 The worker thread START event (SGX_USWITCHLESS_WORKER_EVENT START) can be used to set thread affinity.